ziapeltagames/six-winters/docs/BRAINSTORMING.md

 ## Advantage or Not

 Should cards have the concept of advantage?
 Probably not.
 It's sort of fiddly, and won't come up very often.
 Having a threat level could be good, though.

+## Y2 Playtest Notes

+It definitely kicked up a notch in Y2.
+Some of the obstacles definitely don't make sense / should be tweaked, but it's certainly harder on the threat front if you hit Stage 3 or Stage 4.

+## Y1 Playtest Notes

+* Had lots of progress and not much in the way of threats: 7 to 1
+* Also no major conditions
+* Really not sure burning obstacles at the end of a session is the right call
+   * One obstacle just won't make much difference
+   * Probably should have some obstacles get burned, and then maybe give some characters burn abilities

+In some ways there are two big timers in the game: stress for characters at the shorter time scale, and threats at the longer time scale.
+Right now those timers are intertwined.
+Because the thing that causes the first also causes the second.
+Not sure if that's a problem or not.
+It's nice to not have a separate system for threats.

 # 08/19/22